dipankardas011/dipankardas-portfolio/content/diary/Oct25.md

 description = "Let's talk about my October 2025"
 +++

+# Date 2025-10-25 2025-10-26
+* learning about SCI calculation and some of the proper way to cacluate some like emboddied emissions
+* some learning on the virtio on what does these virtual devices mean

 # Date 2025-10-24
 * learning when to use RWO based storage class in k8s.
 Using Cluster Backup says a lot of things.
 * learning about longhron backup and velero backups.